Florida Man Taken To Jail Because Of Naughty Language On His Pickup Truck’s Back Window: ‘I Eat A**’

-A Florida man was handcuffed and taken downtown over a naughty word on the back of his pickup truck, raising questions about the limits of free speech, The Lake City Reporter reports.
+A Florida man was handcuffed and taken downtown over a naughty word on the back of his pickup truck, raising questions about the limits of free speech, The Lake City Reporter details.

-Dillon Shane Webb, 23, was driving his truck Sunday afternoon when a deputy noticed a sticker on the rear window of his truck that contained what the officer deemed was an obscenity: “I Eat A**”.
+Dillon Shane Webb, 23, was driving his truck on Sunday afternoon when a deputy noticed a sticker on the rear window of his truck.
+The sticker contained what the officer deemed an obscenity: “I Eat A**.”

 The officer claimed that the sticker violates a Florida law that prohibits the distribution of obscene material.
 The officer, Dillon, and a passenger had a conversation about the appropriateness of the sticker, and Dillon held his ground, saying, “It’s just words.”